lis05/MoLa/idea/MoLa.md

 The object on the stack is put in the special "caller" register.
 Finds the method with name `identifier` of the object on the stack, and pushes it on the stack.
 Signals InternalError if the stack is empty, NameError if the object on the stack doesn't have a method with the given name.

-#### `NEW n`
+#### `NEW`
-- The stack must contain n+1 objects: bottom->top: t a_1 ... a_n
+- The stack must contain a type object.

-Creates an instance of the given type t, passing arguments a_1 ... a_n into the constructor.
+Creates an empty instance of the given type t, pushing it onto the stack.

-Raises an InternalError if there are less than n+1 objects on the stack, ValueError if t is not a type object, and other errors that could happen when calling the constructor (which is a function).
+Raises ValueError if t is not a type object.

 ## MoLa code -> MoLaVM instructions